jasperandrew/cs350-project2/README.md

 ===To Do===
 - finish imaps, segment summary blocks
 - do we want to make in memory data structures for inodes?
+- Checkpoint region, have it write successfully on startup